rzaluska/jpeg-recovery/README.md

 # JPEG File Recovery tool

-This program is able to restore JPEG files after accidental remove or partition format.
+This program is able to restore JPEG files after their accidental remove or partition format.

 ## Install